Introduction by G. Edward Griffin

 I believe that the human instinct for private property is a positive force because it provides an incentive for production, which is necessary for the material support of mankind.
 It justly rewards those who use resources wisely and punishes those who abuse them.
 Those without property must depend on others for survival, and those who depend on the state must serve the state.
 Therefore, private property is a human right, essential for prosperity, justice, and freedom.

-MONEY WITHOUT MONOPOLY
+MONEY WITHOUT COERCION

 EQUALITY UNDER LAW